Emacs Lisp: Source code

-Emacs Lisp code is stored in filesystems as plain text files, by convention with the filename suffix ".el".
+Emacs Lisp source code is stored in filesystems as plain text files, by convention with the filename suffix ".el".
 The user's init file is an exception, often appearing as ".emacs" despite being evaluated as any Emacs Lisp code.
 Since the mid-1990s, Emacs also loads ~/.emacs.el and ~/.emacs.d/init.el.
-Additionally, users may specify any file to load as a config file on the command line, or explicitly state that no config file is to be loaded.
+Further, users may specify any file to load as a config file on the command line, or explicitly state that no config file is to be loaded.
 When the files are loaded, an interpreter component of the Emacs program reads and parses the functions and variables, storing them in memory.
 They are then available to other editing functions, and to user commands.
 Functions and variables can be freely modified and redefined without restarting the editor or reloading the config file.

 In order to save time and memory space, much of the functionality of Emacs loads only when required.
 Each set of optional features shipped with Emacs is implemented by a collection of Emacs code called a package or library.
 For example, there is a library for highlighting keywords in program source code, and a library for playing the game of Tetris.
 Each library is implemented using one or more Emacs Lisp source files.
 Libraries can define one or more major modes to activate and control their function.

 Emacs developers write certain functions in C. These are primitives, also termed built-in functions or subrs.
 Although primitives can be called from Lisp code, they can only be modified by editing the C source files and recompiling.
 In GNU Emacs, primitives are not available as external libraries; they are part of the Emacs executable.
 In XEmacs, runtime loading of such primitives is possible, using the operating system's support for dynamic linking.
 Functions may be written as primitives because they need access to external data and libraries not otherwise available from Emacs Lisp, or because they are called often enough that the comparative speed of C versus Emacs Lisp makes a worthwhile difference.

 However, because errors in C code can easily lead to segmentation violations or to more subtle bugs, which crash the editor, and because writing C code that interacts correctly with the Emacs Lisp garbage collector is error-prone, the number of functions implemented as primitives is kept to a necessary minimum.